 Any negative action or finding by such authority, organization, or entity regarding the physician.

-What information regarding adverse professional review actions on clinical privileges taken against a physician must be reported to the NPDB?
+What information regarding adverse professional review actions on clinical privileges taken against a physician must be reported to the Data Bank?

 Each health care entity must report information concerning an adverse professional review action whenever: